 - capital instruments meeting the criteria listed in Articles 28 and 29 of the CRR.
 Capital instruments eligible for CET1 correspond to equity type instruments.
-For example, asset management company A issues fully paid-up preference shares without voting rights but with the right to a preference dividend whose payment is not a disproportionate drain on capital. - issue premium accounts related to the above instruments - profit from the previous financial year pending allocation, net of taxes - reserves - retained earnings - profits from the current financial year, subject to the conditions listed in Article 26 (2) of the CRR cf. Article 38 of the CRR
+For example, asset management company A issues fully paid-up preference shares without voting rights but with the right to a preference dividend whose payment is not a disproportionate drain on capital. - issue premium accounts related to the above instruments - profit from the previous financial year pending allocation, net of taxes - reserves - retained earnings cf. Article 72 of the CRR

+- profits from the current financial year, subject to the conditions listed in Article 26 (2) of the CRR